 By Deborah D. Thornton

-Reprinted by permission from IOWA ECONOMIC SCORECARD, a quarterly newsletter of Public Interest Institute.”
-The views expressed in this publication are not necessarily those of Public Interest Institute.
-They are brought to you in the interest of a better-informed citizenry because IDEAS DO MATTER.
+The views expressed in this column are those of the author and not necessarily those of the Public Interest Institute.
+They are brought to you in the interest of a better informed citizenry.

 Deborah D. Thornton, Research Analyst, Public Interest Institute, 600 North Jackson Street, Mount Pleasant, IA 52641-1328.
 Ph: 319-385-3462, Web site: www.LimitedGovernment.org.
 Contact her at Public.Interest.Institute@LimitedGovernment.org.